dakanji/RefindPlus/README.md

-direct_gop_renderer| Provides a potentially improved GOP instance for certain GPUs. disable_amfi| Disables AMFI Checks on Mac OS if required. disable_mac_compat_check| Disables Mac version compatibility checks if required. enforce_apfs| Allows directly booting Big Sur as well as FileVault (without needing PreBoot). force_trim| Forces `TRIM` on non-Apple SSDs if required. ignore_previous_boot| Disables saving the last booted loader if not required. protect_mac_nvram| Stops UEFI from writing to Apple NVRAM as this may lead to damage. provide_console_gop| Fixes issues with GOP on some Legacy Macs. text_renderer| Provides a text renderer that allows text mode when not otherwise available. scale_ui| Provides control of UI element scaling. scan_other_esp| Allows other ESPs other than the RefindPlus ESP to be scanned for loaders. set_mac_boot_args| Allows arbitrary Mac OS boot argument strings . supply_apfs| Provides APFS file system capability if required. suppress_verbose_apfs| Supresses verbose APFS text on boot when `supply_apfs` is active if required. uga_pass_through| Provides UGA instance on GOP to permit EFIBoot with modern GPUs.
+direct_gop_renderer| Provides a potentially improved GOP instance for certain GPUs. disable_amfi| Disables AMFI Checks on Mac OS if required. disable_mac_compat_check| Disables Mac version compatibility checks if required. force_trim| Forces `TRIM` on non-Apple SSDs if required. ignore_previous_boot| Disables saving the last booted loader if not required. protect_mac_nvram| Stops UEFI from writing to Apple NVRAM as this may lead to damage. provide_console_gop| Fixes issues with GOP on some Legacy Macs. reinforce_apfs| Allows directly booting Big Sur as well as FileVault (without needing PreBoot). scale_ui| Provides control of UI element scaling. scan_other_esp| Allows other ESPs other than the RefindPlus ESP to be scanned for loaders. set_mac_boot_args| Allows arbitrary Mac OS boot argument strings . supply_apfs| Provides APFS file system capability if required. suppress_verbose_apfs| Supresses verbose APFS text on boot (if required when using `supply_apfs`). text_renderer| Provides a text renderer that allows text mode when not otherwise available. uga_pass_through| Provides UGA instance on GOP to permit EFIBoot with modern GPUs.

 ## Installation